What is email sender reputation?

 - Sending volume trends

-- Quality of content contained in the emails being sent by that IP address
+- Quality of email content being sent by that IP address

-Those are just a few examples among many other signals that email inbox providers look at when determining sender reputation and filtering for spam.
+Those are just a few examples of the signals email inbox providers look at when determining sender reputation and filtering for spam.
 Needless to say, you want to make sure the IP address you use to send emails has a good sender reputation.

 One way to ensure a good sender reputation is to use a dedicated email marketing service like Brevo.
 We have a rigorous anti-spam policy in place and monitor sender reputation automatically to limit any potential deliverability issues.

-If you’re having deliverability issues, one of the first things you should investigate is your sender reputation.
-It’s also possible that you unknowingly sent emails in a way that is viewed as spammy by some email inbox providers.
+If you’re having deliverability issues, run an email reputation check first.
+It’s possible that you unknowingly sent emails in a way that is viewed as spammy by some email inbox providers.
 Or worse, maybe your IP has been put on an email blacklist.

 Whatever the case, start by benchmarking where you are now.
 There are not many publicly available scores, but the tools below are a good starting point to measure your IP sender reputation.